 2020 is will go down as one of the most unpopular year in the 21st century so far, and obviously we all know why.
-Here in the Philippines alone our heads were scratching at some questionable decisions and inconsistent remarks from the administration.
+Here in the Philippines alone our heads were scratching at some questionable decisions and inconsistent remarks from the government.
 Now that we’ve acknowledged the elephant in the room, let’s avoid the political rants now and go on with what has been a turbulent year.

 A Celebration of Filipino Comics